 Black Hills Ammunition's Factory New Rifle - No one can deny that when it comes to serious shooting we all have preferences.
 Serious preferences.
 We're talking favorite calibers.
 Particular loads.
 Bullets designed for specific tasks.
 With that in mind, Black Hills Ammunition selects bullets from the industries finest manufactures.
 Good folks like Sierra, Hornady, Barnes and Nosler.
 This ensures that when the bonafide shooter peruses Black Hills' Factory New Rifle Ammunition line, a myriad of options await.
 Though being as downright particular as they are, they already started the process by carefully developing loads of optimum performance and accuracy.
 Black Hills hope you don't mind.
 Grandpa's hand loads spoiled every last one of them.
+This is commercially packed MK262 Mod 1 ammo from Back Hills.

 Posted by john T on 20th Nov 2013